 - 19 On early models, run the engine at 3500 rpm and point the timing light into the timing aperture.
 The double mark on the flywheel should be aligned with the TDC mark on the timing plate; indicating that the ignition is advanced by 30° (see illustration).
 On engines without double timing marks, refer to the Specifications for the relevant ignition timing setting and engine speed, then check that the single mark on the flywheel is aligned with the appropriate mark on the timing plate.

-20 If adjustment is necessary, loosen the distributor mounting nuts and rotate the - distributor body as required.
-Tighten the nuts on completion.

-21 Check the centrifugal and vacuum advance characteristics of the distributor, as - described in paragraphs 9 and 10.
+20 If adjustment is necessary, loosen the distributor mounting nuts and rotate the - 21 Check the centrifugal and vacuum advance characteristics of the distributor, as described in paragraphs 9 and 10.